Yabrud, Ramallah

 Yabrud (يبرود) is a Palestinian village in the Ramallah and al-Bireh Governorate in the central West Bank.
 It is located approximately 13 km northeast of the city of Ramallah and its elevation is 790 m.
-According to the Palestinian Central Bureau of Statistics (PCBS) 2007 estimates, the town had a population of 644.
+According to the Palestinian Central Bureau of Statistics (PCBS) 2017 census, the town had a population of 575.

 Location

 Yabrud is located 8.7 km northeast of Ramallah.
 It is bordered by Silwad to the east and north, 'Ein Siniya village to the west, and Silwad and 'Ein Yabrud territories to the south.

 History

 Potsherds from the Iron Age II and the Byzantine eras have been found here.
-Byzantine remains have been incorporated into a local wely.
+A burial cave dating back to the Herodian period was also discovered here.
+Additionally, remnants from the Byzantine period have been integrated into a local wely.

 Yaqut (1179–1229) noted about Ein Yabrud and Yabrud: "A village lying north of Jerusalem, on the road from the Holy City to Nabulus, between which and Yabrud is Kafar Natha.
 It possesses orchards and vineyards, and olives and Sumach trees."

 Potsherds from the Crusader/Ayyubid and Mamluk era have also been found here.